Document Model Architecture¶

 This diagram shows the class hierarchy.
 Every object that is part of the

-document's spatial tree inherits from the abstract base class DocItem
+document's spatial tree inherits from the abstract base class DocItem,

 gaining core functionalities like parenting, transformations, and signal